 - Friend and follow, but don’t stalk.
 Parents of middle schoolers should friend or follow their children online, but be upfront about it.
 Use inappropriate posts — again, stay calm — as teachable moments.
 Parents should also be aware that most social media platforms do not allow children under 13.
 “So, you can say to an 11 year old, no you can’t be on social media until you are 13,” says Balkam.

 - Explore, share, and celebrate.
 “Yes, there are risks with technology.
 Yes, there are actual harms.
 But there are extraordinary rewards too,” says Balkam.
 That includes powerful new ways to create online, plus access to a 24/7 library of resources.

 - Most importantly: be a good digital role model.
-Remember that online safety for middle school starts at home.
+Remember that internet safety for kids starts at home.
 “Curb your own bad digital habits,” stresses Balkam.
 “Don’t be that parent in the restaurant who pulls out the iPhone during a family meal.”

 Stephen Balkam is founder and CEO of the Family Internet Safety Institute.
-Visit FOSI.org to find many resources for online safety for middle school students.
+Visit FOSI.org to find many resources for internet safety for kids.